IBM/aspera-cli/README.md

 ```

 > [!NOTE]
-> Include the public key `BEGIN` and `END` lines when pasting in the user profile.
+> Paste the entire public key, including the BEGIN and END lines, into the user profile.

-For details on the JWT method, see the following section.
+For more information on the JWT method, refer to the section below.

 ### Faspex 5 JWT authentication